-For the 2012-2013 academic year, student learning for all three of our learning goals was assessed at the "green light" level (an acceptable level or clearly heading in the right direction and not requiring any immediate change in course of action).
-We are, of course, pleased with these results.
-This is the seventh consecutive year in which student learning has been at the "green light" level.
-In every year since we began the assessment process, we have made (and continue to make) conscious efforts to improve student learning.
-We believe these efforts are reflected in the acceptable level of learning in the past seven years for all three department learning goals.
+For the 2013-2014 academic year, student learning for one of our learning goals was assessed at the "green light" level (an acceptable level or clearly heading in the right direction and not requiring any immediate change in course of action) and for two of our learning goals at the "yellow light" level (not an acceptable level; either improving, but not as quickly as desired or declining slightly.
+Strategies and approaches should be reviewed and appropriate adjustments taken to reach an acceptable level or desired rate of improvement).
+This is the eighth consecutive year in which student learning for goal #2 has been at the "green light" level.